 Choose the branch, set the build command and the publish directory.
 In our case, the build command is

-, the publish directory isdist
+, the publish directory isnpm run build

 .
-Enter build commandsDeploy site.
+Enter build commandsdist

 Check out your deployed site.
 Live Site